CS683/METCS683/Assignments/Lab2.md

 - On blackboard
   - A lab report fie in pdf or doc, including
    - your github repo URL link
    - a description of how you designed and implemented the above requirements.
-Please also report any issues you have encountered and the screenshots to show the execution result.
+Please also report any issues you have encountered and the screenshots to show the execution result. *Please specify what device or virtual device you used to execute your program. *
   - A zip file of your source code
 - On github
   - Commit both your lab report (in pdf, doc or md) and code